dds23/pesto/README.md

 Form provided to add a new task that includes fields for title, description, and status.

 Functionality provided for updating task status and deleting tasks.

+Task sorting based on status and Task filtering based on different status has been implemented.

+API Rate Limiting and validation checks have been implemented for preventing abuse.

+The application ensures that user interactions are smooth and responsive across all platforms.